-One in six children and adolescents and adolescents with obesity by 2050.
+One in six children and adolescents and adolescents with obesity worldwide are forecast to be obese by 2050.

 In Australia, by 2050 for those aged 5-24, 2.2 million are forecast to be obese and 1.6 million overweight.